tdwg/website/content/pages/conferences/2022/index.md

 ### COVID updates

+**It is highly recommended that in-person participants bring and wear high-quality masks during the conference** to prevent contracting and/or spreading COVID-19.
+Hotel staff will be required to mask during the event.
+Further updates on local conditions and requirements will be provided closer to the time of the event.

+The Grand Hotel Millenium Sofia includes in its [hotel policies](https://grandhotelmillenniumsofia.bg/hotel-policies/), information specific to the conference venue and hotel, detailed further in "[Millenium Prime](https://grandhotelmillenniumsofia.bg/millennium-prime/)."

 The Ministry of Foreign Affairs for the Republic of Bulgaria has provided the [following guidance](https://www.mfa.bg/en/customnews/main/24737) last updated 1 May 2022.
 [Additional information](https://reopen.europa.eu/en/map/BGR/7001) is available from the European Union.

-The Grand Hotel Millenium Sofia includes in its [hotel policies](https://grandhotelmillenniumsofia.bg/hotel-policies/), information specific to the conference venue and hotel, detailed further in "[Millenium Prime](https://grandhotelmillenniumsofia.bg/millennium-prime/)."

-**It is recommended that in-person participants bring and wear high-quality masks during the conference** to prevent contracting and/or spreading COVID-19.
-Hotel staff will be required to mask during the event.
-Further updates on local conditions and requirements will be provided closer to the time of the event.

 [Medical labs](https://www.tdwg.org/conferences/2022/local-info/#covid%20testing) near the hotel and city center offer PCR or rapid antigen tests for COVID.

-TDWG now has a [liability disclaimer and release](https://www.tdwg.org/about/liability-disclaimer/) policy regarding COVID-19 and relevant to in-person conference attendees.
+**TDWG now has a [liability disclaimer and release](https://www.tdwg.org/about/liability-disclaimer/) policy** regarding COVID-19 and relevant to in-person conference attendees.

 ### Travel insurance